antimof/UxPlay/README.md

    specifically, the MAC address used by the first active network interface detected) a random MAC address will be used even if option **-m** was not specified.
    (Note that a random MAC address will be different each time UxPlay is started).

+**-key  _filename_**:  By default, the storage of the Server private key is in the file $HOME/.uxplay.pem.
+Use the "-key _filename_" option to change this location.
+This option should be set in the UxPlay startup file as a line "`key filename`" (no initial "-"),  where ``filename`` is a full path.
+The filename may be enclosed in quotes (`"...."`), (and must be, if the filename has any blank spaces).

 **-t _timeout_** [This option was removed in UxPlay v.1.61.]